reastmanumd/cmsc330spring19-public/Project4Readme.md

  `eval_stmt : environment -> stmt -> environment`

 The rest of this readme will explain these functions in detail.
-We suggest before coding you look at the SmallC examples in **test/public_input** to understand SmallC, read carefully the specifications for `eval_expr` and `eval_stmt` below, study the unit tests, and write out for yourself all the cases for these functions.
+We suggest before coding you look at the SmallC examples in **test/public_input** and read **semantics.pdf** to understand SmallC, read carefully the specifications for `eval_expr` and `eval_stmt` below, study the unit tests, and write out for yourself all the cases for these functions.
+Work out examples by hand if that helps.

 <!-- End added section -->